famoser/docs/docs/develop/architecture.md

 the architecture should serve its users, and hence must be adapted first to the skills and needs of the programmers actually working with it.

+## General

+define error processing:
+- corrective (try to continue) / detective (fail)
+- active (plausibility checks) / passive (fail if no way to continue)
+- propagation (fail at first invalid input or after checking all)
+- consistent error messages

+be aware of the stability of the environment and take precautions (experimental technologies need a time buffer to account for bugs in tooling).

+define code style, tool chain, testing approach (TDD or similar) and definition of done. use conventions to prevent religious wars.

 ## Subsystems

 abstracts messy details from common types of subproblems away from the other modules.